aalalei/learngit/readme.txt

-this is my first learning git txt.
+this is my third learning git txt.